kweryai/linknode-graphql/README.md

 ## Linknode

-This library provides the functionality for LinkNode apollo for graphql
+This library provides the functionality for LinkNode for graphql